sarthakkhanna2004/Hotel-cancellation-Casestudy/README.md

 # Hotel-cancellation-Casestudy
-This repositor will be used to host an application for ML case study
+This repository will be used to host an application for ML case study

 https://hotel-cancellation-casestudy-7dbnkuawrevirwcjaia6hc.streamlit.app/